Things to Do in Bangkok: The Ultimate 2026 Local Guide

 Part 02

-2. Wat Pho — The Reclining Buddha & the Birthplace of Thai Massage
+2. Wat Pho — The Reclining Buddha & Birthplace of Thai Massage

-2. Wat Pho — The Reclining Buddha & the Birthplace of Thai Massage
+2. Wat Pho — The Reclining Buddha & Birthplace of Thai Massage

 Just 300 metres south of the Grand Palace, Wat Pho (Wat Phra Chetuphon) is Bangkok's oldest and largest temple, and arguably its most rewarding.
 Founded in the 16th century, it predates Bangkok itself and has been a centre of traditional Thai medicine and massage for over 200 years — UNESCO recognised its inscribed stone inscriptions as the 'Memory of the World.'